September 29, 2025

 - Azure Firewall Review, Sayantica G.

 When it comes to affordable yet powerful network security, FortiGate NGFW is right there.
-I think it's one of the best Palo Alto alternatives.
-It offers next-gen firewall features without the steep price tag, making it a popular choice for businesses looking for solid security and performance without breaking the budget.
+I think it's one of the best alternatives to Palo Alto.
+It offers next-generation firewall features without the steep price tag, making it a popular choice for businesses seeking solid security and performance without breaking the budget.

 From what I gathered, FortiGate’s UI is easy to navigate, making rule creation, monitoring, and security management much simpler.
 Users really appreciate FortiGate's strong interoperability with other Fortinet products.
 If you're using FortiSwitches or FortiAPs, you get built-in NAC capabilities, making it easier to enforce network access control policies without extra appliances.

-The built-in SD-WAN also makes a big difference as there are no separate licenses, no extra costs, just out-of-the-box support for multiple WAN connections and intelligent traffic routing.
+The built-in SD-WAN also makes a significant difference, as it eliminates the need for separate licenses and extra costs, providing out-of-the-box support for multiple WAN connections and intelligent traffic routing.
+According to G2 Data, 94% users choose it for it's strength in compliance.

-That said, FortiGate isn’t perfect.
-While it offers a good balance between price and performance, I have gathered from G2 reviews that there can be occasional slowdowns during high-traffic loads.
+That said, performance can sometimes be affected during high-traffic loads.
+While FortiGate offers a good balance between price and performance, I gathered from G2 reviews that occasional slowdowns may occur.
+Even so, for most small to medium deployments, it handles traffic reliably.

-I’ve found that maintaining and optimizing FortiGate often requires specialized cybersecurity expertise, which could mean extra costs for training or hiring for teams without dedicated firewall admins.
+I’ve also found that maintenance and optimization often benefit from specialized cybersecurity expertise.
+This could mean additional training or hiring for teams without dedicated firewall admins.
+Even so, the long-term control and security it provides can justify the investment.

-Despite these concerns, FortiGate is a strong contender for businesses that need a cost-effective and feature-rich next-gen firewall.
-If you’re looking for something easier to manage than Palo Alto, with great security features at a more affordable price, FortiGate is a solid choice.
+Despite these considerations, FortiGate remains a strong contender for businesses needing a cost-effective and feature-rich next-gen firewall.
+If you’re looking for something easier to manage than Palo Alto, with robust security at a more affordable price, FortiGate is a solid choice.

-FortiGate also offers entry-level models like the FortiGate 40F and 60F, which I think are great for home offices and small businesses.
+FortiGate also offers entry-level models, such as the 40F and 60F, which I think are excellent for home offices and small businesses, providing a simple yet capable setup.

 - Fortigate Review, Muhammad Irfan Y.